eloquentCalamity/digital-garden-jekyll-template/_notes/WhyDoTheseDecksExist/tribaltribaldecktech.md

 _My second least favorite shape to see in the snow.
 The first being a moose._

 Tribal decks are fun, so why not play all of the tribes at once??
 I came up with this idea late at night right near the start of my journey making decks at all, so it's a lot jankier than many of my other decks.
+I've gone through a couple of iterations, mainly trying to find newer and more efficient tribal anthem effects.
 I'm still happy with it anyways - happy enough, at least.

 Let's start out with our commander: [Moritte of the Frost](https://scryfall.com/card/khm/223/moritte-of-the-frost).
 She's generally a pretty unnoteworthy Kaldheim uncommon - 6 mana for a changeling that enters the battlefield as any other permanent you control.
 For our purposes, we only care about her entering as a creature, in which she gets two +1/+1 counters and keeps her changeling ability.
 The plan before she enters is pretty simple: drop some anthem effects and a bit of protection onto the field, then once she enters let her wallop with commander damage.